R-Pillai7515QCA/7515QCA-Assessment1/replicationproject/replication.md

 ![Image](030.png)

-As for the solution to bring power into the micro:bit
+As for the solution to bring power into the micro:bit, go to this link:

 ## Project outcome ##